 I have been working with sexual assault and domestic violence survivors since 1995.
 My work has been both with local agencies and as a board member of the North Carolina Coalition Against Domestic Violence.
 While working at our local domestic violence agency, I sponsored many women for the Women’s Independence Scholarship Program.
-In 2013, Jill and Nancy met me for lunch at Pizza Hut and persuaded me to join them here at WISP.
+In 2003, Jill and Nancy met me for lunch at Pizza Hut and persuaded me to join them here at WISP.
 Being a listening ear and a cheerleader for our scholarship recipients has been and continues to be a very rewarding experience.

 I have a Bachelor’s degree in Psychology that I earned while attending school full-time and working full-time.
 I later returned to school and completed a Master’s degree in Public Administration with a Domestic Violence certificate while working full-time here at WISP, running a part-time scrapbooking business, and parenting two little ones.

 Ever the busy bee, I currently spend my time outside of WISP being the taxi for my two teens, running a property management business, facilitating a support group at the local domestic violence shelter, and encouraging others towards financial peace.
-On top of all of this, I am planning a wedding for January 1, 2018!

-Program Director States D-N
+Program Director – Scholarships

 I moved to North Carolina in 1996 by way of Connecticut.
 Having graduated with a Bachelor’s in Human Services from the University of Scranton, I was delighted to put my degree to use; first as a director of a transitional housing program for survivors of domestic violence and then with the Women’s Independence Scholarship Program.
 My training in case management makes me very solution oriented, yet my goal is to provide options while allowing others the autonomy to make decisions that suit their individual needs.
 With almost 20 years of working with survivors I think I can call myself an “old timer” in the field, although I learn more about the complexities of relationships on a daily basis.

 In addition to my passion for empowering women, I am a born conservationist and lover of the outdoors.
 As a child I collected treasures from nature and yelled at strangers to stop littering (much to my mother’s embarrassment) and these days I’m known to pull recyclables out of the trash cans here at the office.
-There’s not a lot of spare time in this single mama’s life, but if I’m not taking care of my son, working, or maintaining my home I’ll be bodysurfing at the beach, exploring in the woods, practicing yoga and meditation, or getting crafty at my dining room table
+There’s not a lot of spare time in this single mama’s life, but if I’m not taking care of my son, working, or maintaining my home I’ll be bodysurfing at the beach, exploring in the woods, practicing yoga and meditation, or getting crafty at my dining room table.